 Note: If you want to change your primary account's type from administrator to standard, you need to first create a new administrator account, and then use the new account to change your previous account's type to standard and make administrative adjustments.

-Method 1: Change user account type using Settings
+Method 1: Change User Account Type in Windows 10 using Settings

 Select Family and other people from the list on the left.
 Click on the account you want to change the type of and click Change account type.